jkibort928/hs-ttp/README.md

 # INSTALLATION
 - Install ghc and cabal using ghcup if you haven't already
-- Run 'cabal build' in the repo directory
+- Run 'cabal install' in the repo directory to install the binary into ~/.cabal/bin
-- TODO: Instructions on where the binary is

 # USAGE
-	server [OPTIONS] <DIRECTORY>
+	hs-ttp [OPTIONS] <DIRECTORY>

 	OPTIONS:
 		-h: